trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 This is a neat use case for Trustless Triggers as it requires movement from assets between chains and accounts.
 The tokens to send can remain in control of the DAO.
 As Trustess Triggers are on-chain, the process can be done completely without trusted third parties.

-The DAO can appoint an owner that can manage the trigger or use a placeholder account on Trustless Hub to remain in full control.
+The DAO can appoint an owner that can manage the trigger or use a placeholder account on Intento to remain in full control.

 For this invoice example we have the following proposal name and description: